purplephoenix92/CheckyourhamsterPTSDapp/README.md

 4. npm install express --save

 ^ You will also need to install postman on your local environment on your computer to test the GET POST PUT and DELETE for the database.
+^When navigating directories, Client is where the user will see the site and its different tabs to navigate to, which will be on local host 3000
+^ Server is where you will change to that directory and run node server to get the database component to start-up and it will be on local host 5000

 ## Features